TRANSITION LADOCK AND GRAMPOUND ROAD MEETINGS

 Locating funds to plant a community orchard in the grounds of both our schools in 2009 was a first step in re-introducing traditional Cornish apple varieties into the area on a wider scale and now provides a resource for study ( and eventually fruit!) for the school and parents.
 Further plantings, funded by a grant from the Co-op are imminent at Grampound Road and other sites in the parish are being sought for late in 2011.(see item on the Cornwall Sustainable Village Competition)

-We are encouraging residents to plant trees for firewood coppicing, following a visit to a nearby farm in Tresillian in 2009 where a first cut of ash and alder had just been made, after 5 years’ growth and 75 ash whips are due to be planted shortly.
+We are encouraging residents to plant trees for firewood coppicing, following a visit to a nearby farm in Tresillian in 2009 where a first cut of ash and alder had just been made, after 5 years’ growth and 75 ash whips were planted.

 The field opposite Parc-an-Dowr in Grampound Road was opened up for allotments.
 There are now 18 allotment holders.
 (Recently land has become available in Ladock for more allotments near the Falmouth Arms car park.)